Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: Experimental results

 Regarding the PRIAL of the asymptotic oracle estimator, the experiment shows a higher robustness of the method, as even with very heavy-tails, such as $\nu = 3$, no particular artifact is appearing in our setting.
 We used the same parameters as in the previous experimental part concerning the PRIAL, just replacing the underlying Gaussian distribution with a t-distribution of various degrees of freedom $\nu \in \{ 4, 3, 2.5 \}$.
 The result is shown in figure \ref{fig:prial_nu}, and the Gaussian setting is in figure \ref{fig:prial_exp}.

-To conclude this experimental part, according to the previous experiments, the assumption requiring a bounded $12^{th}$ moments of the underlying distribution seems more of a technical interest rather than a real limitation.
-For $\Theta^g$ convergence, bounded $4^{th}$ moments seems sufficient, as it was noted by Ledoit and Wolf \cite{Ledoit2012} in the equally-weighted setting.
+To conclude this experimental part, according to the previous experiments, the assumption requiring a bounded $12^{th}$ moments of the underlying distribution seems more technical theoretical requirement rather than a real limitation.
+For $\Theta^g$ convergence, bounded $4^{th}$ moments seem sufficient, as it was noted by Ledoit and Wolf \cite{Ledoit2012} in the equally-weighted setting.

-Regarding the performance of the asymptotic estimator, an even higher robustness seems to be at stake.
-Indeed, the convergence of the PRIAL is observed until bounded $4^{th}$ moments.
+Regarding the performance of the asymptotic estimator, the convergence of the PRIAL is observed at least until bounded $4^{th}$ moments.
 For heavier tails, the PRIAL of the non-linear shrinkage estimator has more variance but takes higher values than expected: the non-linear shrinkage estimator is less impacted by heavy tails than the weighted sample covariance.